 Jalene’s teachers were at a loss about how to deal with the fourth grader’s habit of dashing wildly through the halls of her public school.
-Her IEP team made an effort, devising a behavior plan that called for teachers to reprimand her for the behavior, remove her from the classroom, or even force her to sit alone in a quiet room.
+Her IEP team made an effort, devising a behavior plan that called for teachers to reprimand her for the behavior, remove her from the classroom, or to ask her to sit alone in a “calm down” room.

 Far from curtailing the running, though, these measures only provoked Jalene to run through the halls even more.

 The problem wasn’t that the teachers didn’t have good intentions.
 It was that they had been trained to target certain behaviors and try eliminating them.
 What they hadn’t learned is that behaviors are only the tip of the metaphorical iceberg.
 We can find their causes and solutions only by looking below the waterline.